 TIP 3: HOLD FISH OVER WATER

 Fish are slippery creatures and can easily be dropped.
 So when holding a fish, keep it in or slightly above the water - not over boats or land.
 That way if dropped, it falls back into the water unharmed.

 As opposed to knotted and mesh nets, rubber nets are less abrasive and will not get caught in a fish’s gills.
 Plus, hooks don't snag as much on rubber nets, and they look great in photographs.

 Fish have sensitive internal organs, so hold them lightly without squeezing.
 Avoid placing your hand over their mouth and gills as it obstructs breathing.
 With larger fish, grip the tail wrist with "A-Ok" finger formation and gently support the body under the front fins.

 TIP 10: CAREFULLY REVIVE FISH

-An exhausted fish needs reviving.
+If a fish can not swim away on it's own it may need reviving.
 This can be done in a river by submerging the fish and holding its head facing upstream so that the water runs in the mouth and through the gills.
 In stillwater situations, move the fish in a figure 8 pattern to simulate this effect.
-Avoid pulling a fish backwards or pointing it downstream as water moving in the reverse direction can harm fish.

 To learn more about the fundamentals of handling fish, check out Dr. Andy Danylchuk's article the The Release – Fundamentals of fish and the path to responsible angling.